GTK-lab/SpliCeAT/augment_transcriptome/README.md

 ```

 ## Running Snakemake
-Once the above finishes running successfully and the necessary helper files are created, execute a Snakemake dry run with
+Once the above files are configured correctly, execute a Snakemake dry run with
 ```
 snakemake -np
 ```